noris-network/csv2graph/README.md

 ## Description

 This script generates a PDF graph from a CSV file.
-It hast two modes:
+It has two modes:
 1. line graph (default)
 2. pie chart

 By default, the input is read from stdin and printed to stdout.
 You can also specify files with the `--input` and `--output` option.

-When you use the `--output` option you can specify a different output format from pdf (e.g. png).
+When you use the `--output` option you can specify a different output format from PDF (e.g. png).

 ## line graph
 Generate a line graph from the data.